How Do Insurance Companies Reimburse for Therapy Sessions?

 The Mental Health Parity and Addiction Equity Act (MHPAEA) is a federal law that requires health insurance companies to treat mental health and substance use disorder services equal to medical and surgical treatments regarding coverage limitations and financial requirements.
-For example, if a client’s insurance company charges a $20 copay to visit their family doctor, they must not charge more than that amount for them to visit a therapist.
+For example, if a client’s insurance company charges a $20 copay to visit their family doctor, they must not charge more than $20 for them to visit a therapist.
 Nor can companies charge a higher deductible for mental health visits than medical visits.
 This rule applies to most, not all, medical or surgical services.
-It gets even trickier.
+But it gets trickier.

 The MHPAEA allows insurance companies to limit mental health visits if they deem a service “medically unnecessary.”
 In addition, the law only applies to health insurance companies that choose to offer mental health and substance use disorder benefits in the first place.

 Patients must understand that the MHPAEA does not require health insurance companies to provide mental health coverage.
-Also, the law only applies to diagnoses covered by a plan, but a carrier is allowed to exclude certain diagnoses.
+While the law only applies to diagnoses covered by a plan, an insurance carrier is allowed to exclude certain diagnoses.